maxmelnick/maxmelnick.github.io/_posts/2016-06-04-spark-docker.md

 >       # Example adding `ubuntu` user to `docker` group
 >       $ sudo usermod -aG docker ubuntu
 >
-> Make sure to log out from your Linux user and log back in again before trying `docker` without `sudo`
+> Make sure to log out from your Linux user and log back in again before trying `docker` without `sudo`.

 # Run the Docker container